-This course examines environmental change over long periods of earth history, considering both physical processes and human impacts.
-An integrative approach (which combines physical and social science perspectives) provides a basis for understanding some of the world's most pressing environment and development challenges, such as biodiversity loss, desertification, climate change, energy consumption, and persistent hunger and malnourishment.
+This course examines environmental change over both short and long periods of earth history, considering both physical and human processes.
+An integrative approach (which combines physical and social science perspectives) provides a basis for understanding some of the world's most pressing environment and development challenges, such as climate change, biodiversity loss, fossil energy consumption, and persistent hunger and malnourishment.